 7 Roadside/No Hike Required Waterfall Wonders in the Carolinas

 Spectacular waterfalls dominate the rustic natural lands of both Western North Carolina and Upstate South Carolina.
 There are over 200 incredible waterfalls to explore.
-For those of us who prefer not to work up a sweat while on vacation, there are a number of waterfalls accessible sans the exhausting hike.
+For those of us who prefer not to work up a sweat while on vacation, there are a number of waterfalls easily accessible sans the exhausting hike.
 A handful are conveniently located right off the road, while the rest are located within popular area parks.

 The highlight of a vacation to either region is enjoying all the natural attractions.
 Assuming you are staying in either Asheville or Greenville, all of these falls are within easy daytrip distance.
 While viewing the majority of these waterfalls requires at least a little bit of hiking, you will find a handful that require absolutely no effort.
 This enables you to still enjoy the beautiful rustic scenery without completely demolishing yourself on vacation.
 Save the hard workout for when you get home, and in the meantime enjoy the tranquil side of the Carolina wilderness.